Johanna Maislinger: Space tourist project

 In April 2017, Maislinger posted on social media that she had been invited to participate in another 'woman in space' project, which would see her sent into space on a Russian Soyuz spacecraft in 2019.
 The transaction was to be facilitated by the American company Space Adventures.
 Her main sponsor was said be an unknown, wealthy benefactor, based in Berlin.
 Other supporters, or sponsors, connected to the project included the Austrian company Red Bull, and their associate company Red Bull TV.
 In the event, the only available Soyuz seat in 2019, was sold to the United Arab Emirates Government.

 After Space Adventures announced another Space Tourist contract in February 2019, which would use a seat on Soyuz MS-20 in December 2021, Maislinger's name became linked to the project.
 A blogpost reported that Space Adventures had confirmed that Maislinger was a client in contention for the spaceflight, but did not have funding.

 In November 2020 The Space Review revealed that officials at Space Adventures had confirmed, unofficially, that Maislinger was still a candidate to be launched into Space onboard Soyuz MS-20 in December 2021, with experienced cosmonaut Alexander Misurkin and an unnamed Japanese woman.
 But in 2021 it was announced that Maislinger did not gain the seat.

 In July 2021, Space Adventures's Moscow Office claimed that Maislinger had failed to raise the necessary funds, and they had not treated her as a serious candidate.

 On 8 December 2021 the Soyuz MS-20 mission launched with cosmonaut Alexander Misurkin and two space tourists (both male), the Japanese billionaire Yusaku Maezawa and his assistant Yozo Hirano.

 Personal life

-Away from her professional life, and studies, Maislinger regards herself as a versatile Extreme Sports specialist.
-She holds aerobatics and seaplane pilot ratings, also participating in mountaineering, climbing, sky-diving, cross-country skiing and horse-riding.
+Away from her professional life, and studies, Maislinger regards herself as an Extreme Sports specialist.
+She holds aerobatics and seaplane pilot ratings, also participating in mountaineering, climbing, sky-diving, cross-country skiing as well as horse-riding.